happyplaygrounds/erp-docs/pages/hiiq/hiiq_topbar_navigation.md

 tags: [navigation]
 last_updated: July 3, 2016
 keywords: topbar
 summary: "The topbar navigation allows you to click on any of the HIIQ categories.
-Plus, this is where you logout of HIIQ"
+Plus, it is where you logout of HIIQ"
 sidebar: hiiq_sidebar
 permalink: hiiq_topbar_navigation.html
 folder: hiiq